 MEDA announced the Birgit M. Klohs Fellowship at its 60th Anniversary Annual Meeting in 2020.
 The goal of the fellowship is to increase women and minority participation in economic development in a way that supports MEDA’s membership, its committees, and the organization as a whole, by increasing opportunities for the education needed to build each recipient’s skills and abilities in economic development.

 About Birgit M. Klohs

 Birgit Klohs first joined MEDA in 1977 when she worked for the Berrien County Economic Development Corporation and was one of MEDA’s first three female members.
-Birgit recently retired after 33 years of leadership at The Right Place, Inc., the premier economic development entity in West Michigan.
+Birgit retired in early 2021 after 33 years of leadership at The Right Place, Inc., the premier economic development entity in West Michigan.
 An August 6 press release from The Right Place, Inc., says “During her 33 years with The Right Place, Inc. the organization collaborated with state and local leaders and business executives to create more than $5 billion in economic investment in the region and generate more than 46,000 jobs.”

 About the Fellowship

 The fellowship can be utilized for training and professional development including, but not limited to:

 - Education: MEDA Programs, IEDC Programs, NDC Programs, Regional EDO Programs, MEDC/RRC Programs, MMLPrograms, ISM Programs

 - Community Projects: Planning, Board Development, Program Development, Communications, Policy, and Research

 - Networking: MEDA Programs, Regional EDO Programs, Expos related to economic development, ISM Programs

 The appropriate candidate will be a woman or minority who is looking to actively participate in economic development and needs assistance with the monetary aspect.